Lewis stars as Ireland hammer Zimbabwe

 Excellent Irish bowling, with Celeste Raack taking three wickets, saw the hosts dismissed for 178 in 47 overs.

-Lewis put on 145 for the opening wicket with Leah Paul before her fellow opener was dismissed for 63.
+Lewis put on 145 for the first wicket with Leah Paul before her fellow opener was dismissed for 63.

-It was Ireland's second highest opening stand as they went on to reach their target with 66 balls to spare.
+It was Ireland's second-highest opening stand as they went on to reach their target with 66 balls to spare.

 Tidy Irish bowling restricted Zimbabwe to 39-0 after 13.3 overs before Cara Murray dismissed openers Chiedza Dhururu and Modester Mupachikwa to leave the hosts on 45-2.